Two-Timescale Critic-Actor for Average Reward MDPs with Function Approximation: Experimental Results Please fine the code at https://github.com/prashu1306/Critic-Actor.

 We present here the results of experiments on three different (open source) OpenAI Gym environments namely Frozen Lake, Pendulum and Mountain Car Continuous, respectively, over which we compare the performance of CA with AC as well as the Deep Q-Network (DQN) \citep{DQN} in the average reward setting, and PPO \citep{PPO}.
 While \citep{bhatnagar2023actorcritic} analyzes the asymptotic convergence of the full-state CA (FS-CA) in the discounted cost setting, for experiments, they also incorporate a setting with function approximation.
 For the CA and AC implementations, we have thus used their code\footnote{ https://github.com/gsoumyajit/Actor-Critic-Critic-Actor} but made changes to incorporate the average reward setting.
 For DQN, we have used the original code from the paper and made changes to incorporate the average reward setting.
 For PPO, we implement two variants, namely, PPO-AC and PPO-CA, wherein both algorithms, clipping has been used in the actor updates and the advantage function is estimated using the critic parameter and we have used two separate losses (the actor-loss and the critic-loss), to train the actor and the critic networks respectively.
 We have used the average reward setting for implementing PPO (actor and critic) unlike the base implementation that considers discounted reward.

 The plots of our experiments are averaged over 10 different initial seeds after training the agent for 10,000 steps.
 Table~\ref{tab:experiment} presents the average reward along with standard error (obtained upon convergence) for all the five algorithms in the three environments while Table~\ref{sample-table2} in the Appendix presents their training time (in seconds).
 It can be seen from Table~\ref{tab:experiment} that CA shows the best results in all environments, though by small margins.
-In terms of training time performance (Table~\ref{sample-table2}), CA is better than AC and single-timescale AC on all three environments and in fact, it takes about half the run-time on two of the environments and is also better than the other algorithms as well except DQN.
+Please note that performance may vary depending on the initial seeds.
+In our experiments, we used a randomly generated set of seeds, and the reported results correspond to that particular selection In terms of training time performance (Table~\ref{sample-table2}), CA is better than AC and single-timescale AC on all three environments and in fact, it takes about half the run-time on two of the environments and is also better than the other algorithms as well except DQN.
 The latter has the best training time performance though it loses out on accuracy.